fingerprintjs/fingerprintjs/contributing.md

 ### Development playground

-Development playground allows to run FingerprintJS locally.
+Development playground lets you run FingerprintJS locally.
 Run this command to start a playground:

 ```bash
 yarn playground:start # Add '--port 8765' to change the server port